usgs/landslides-metadata/README.md

 # Installation and Dependencies

+This script mostly requires packages that are available through the scipy installation.

 # Usage Example

 Running this code requires a CSV file specified exactly so in order to be read into the code exactly as needed.
 This file is organized based off of three rows of the titles.
 Row 1 has the main metadata classifications, Row 2 has the metadata item names, and Row 3 has a general description for the user.
 The CSV file should have the following categories: